Chong-Chen-UNLV/vBF_GPU/README.md

 ./vBF_GPU.oug -i dc.txt -o dc_out.txt -w 21
 ```

-You can also using other python script to conver the .mat file from other
+The python script convertMat2TXT.py in this project is provided to convert the .mat file from other
-hypterspectral dataset to the .txt file and conduct the experiment
+hypterspectral dataset to the .txt file, this script can be used to verify our implemtation in other
+datasets.